Prescription COVID-19 Medication

 Remdesivir should be started as soon as possible, with outpatient treatment beginning within seven days of symptoms developing.
 It's important for people at high risk to contact their health care provider if they have symptoms and test positive for COVID-19.
 The treatment is given as a series of three IV infusions, given once a day for three consecutive days.

 Talk to your health care provider or pharmacist if you have any questions about costs associated with receiving a particular treatment.

-The federal government has purchased supplies of COVID-19 pills and monoclonal antibody therapies, so patients do not need to pay for the cost of the medicine, although they may have to pay other charges.
-The federal government does not make remdesivir available for free, so there may be a cost for that treatment.
+The federal government has purchased supplies of COVID-19 pills, so patients do not need to pay for the cost of the medicine, although they may have to pay other charges.
+The federal government does not make remdesivir available for free, so there may be a cost for those treatments.

 For all treatments, clinics or pharmacies may charge fees to patients or insurance companies, including service charges, dispensing fees, or copays.
 Talk to your health care provider or pharmacist if you have any questions about costs associated with receiving a particular treatment.